 There are four cameras on board.
 A Gimbal camera below the Fuselage, a GoPro 3+ on the Horizontal Stabilizer, a GoPro 3 on the left wing, and a GoPro 2 on the bottom of the fuselage, just behind the Gimbal Camera.

 The type is useful in aerial imaging/mapping, telecommunications and weather monitoring.
-It also undertake roles like news coverage, environmental monitoring, and oil and gas exploration.
+It also undertakes roles like news coverage, environmental monitoring, and oil and gas exploration.

 The Amebo UAV can fly at 3000 feet, and remain airborne for four hours using petrol.